world-direct/cisco-jabber-problem-report-server/readme.md

 ## Troubleshooting

+* Development environment
+  * try running Visual Studio as Administrator in case debugging etc. fails
+  * maku sure you have [configured](#configuration-instructions) your environment correctly
+  * ensure that the configured `ProblemUploadDestinationDirectory` directory exists
 * Make sure that your App Pool user has permissions to create files in the configured target directory
 * If you change the config you have to restart the app pool for the changes to take effect
 * Make sure your uploaded file matches the regex that is used for validation which is defined in `~/Config/Operations.config > UploadeeRegexExpr` (usually: `Jabber-.*.zip.e[ns][ck]`)